Network-Aware Optimization of Distributed Learning for Fog Computing: Experimental Evaluation

-\parab{Network cost and capacity parameters.} To obtain realistic network costs for nodes $c_i(t)$ and link $c_{ij}(t)$, we collect measurements from a testbed we constructed consisting of six Raspberry Pis as nodes and AWS DynamoDB as a cloud-based parameter server (Figure~\ref{fig:testbed}).
+\parab{Network cost and capacity parameters.} To obtain realistic network costs for nodes $c_i(t)$ and links $c_{ij}(t)$, we collect measurements from a testbed consisting of six Raspberry Pis as nodes and AWS DynamoDB as a cloud-based parameter server (Figure~\ref{fig:testbed}).
 Three Pis collect data and transmit it over Bluetooth to another ``gateway'' Pi.
-The three gateway nodes receive this data and can either perform a local gradient update or upload the data to be processed in the cloud.
-We collect 100 rounds of measurements consisting of gradient update processing times and Pi to DynamoDB communication times while training a two-layer fully connected neural network, with devices communicating over 2.4 GHz WiFi or LTE cellular.
-These processing times are linearly scaled to range from 0 to 1, and recorded as $c_i(t)$, while the Raspberry Pi to DynamoDB communication times are similarly scaled and saved as $c_{ij}(t)$.
-For completeness, we also evaluate performance in the case of synthetic costs, where we take $c_{ij}(t), c_{i}(t) \sim U(0,1)$ to have comparable ranges to the testbed case.
-The synthetic/real parameters comparison is included to provide a more thorough comparsion between network-aware learning and state-of-the-art learning frameworks, since network parameters only affect network-aware learning.
+The three gateway nodes receive this data and either perform a local gradient update or upload the data to DynamoDB.
+We measure 100 rounds of gradient update processing times and Pi-to-DynamoDB communication times while training a two-layer fully connected neural network (MLP), with devices communicating over 2.4 GHz WiFi or LTE cellular.
+These processing times are linearly scaled to range from 0 to 1, and recorded as $c_i(t)$, while the Pi-to-DynamoDB communication times are similarly scaled and saved as $c_{ij}(t)$.
+For completeness, we also evaluate performance for synthetic costs, where we take $c_{ij}(t), c_{i}(t) \sim U(0,1)$.
+Using both types of costs allows for a more thorough comparison between our network-aware and state-of-the-art learning frameworks, as network costs only affect network-aware learning.
 Unless otherwise stated, results are reported using the testbed-collected parameters.

 When imposed, the capacity constraints $C_i(t)$ and $C_{ij}(t)$ are taken as the average data generated per device in each time period, i.e., $|D_V|/(nT)$.
-The error costs $f_i(t)$ are modeled using the accuracy measurements from historical runs done on the Raspberry Pi testbed.
-All results are averaged over five iterations.
+The error costs $f_i(t)$ are modeled using the measurements from simulations on the Raspberry Pi testbed.
+All results are averaged over at least five iterations.

 \parab{Centralized and federated learning.} To see whether our method compromises learning accuracy in considering network costs as additional objectives, we compare against a baseline of centralized ML training where all data is processed at a single device (server).
-Additionally, we consider the standard implementation of federated learning where there is no data offloading or discarding, i.e., $G_i(t) = D_i(t)$, and aggregations occur after every time interval, i.e. $\tau = 1$ \cite{wang2019adaptive}.
+We also compare to federated learning with the same $\tau, T$ parameters where there is no data offloading or discarding, i.e., $G_i(t) = D_i(t)$.

 \parab{Perfect information vs. estimation.} As discussed in Section \ref{subsec:analysis:parameters}, solving (\ref{eq:dataOpt}-\ref{eq:cap}) in practice requires estimating the costs and capacities over the time horizon $T$.
 To do this, we divide $T$ into $L$ intervals $T_1, ..., T_L$, and in each interval $l$, we use the time-averaged observations of $D_i(t)$, $c_i(t)$, $c_{ij}(t)$, and $C_i(t)$ over $T_{l-1}$ to compute the optimal data movement.
 The resulting $s^{\star}_{ij}(t)$ and $r^{\star}_i(t)$ for $t \in T_l$ are then used by device $i$ to transfer data in $T_l$.
 This ``imperfect information'' scheme will be compared with the ideal case in which the network costs and parameters are available (i.e., ``perfect information'').